My heart wants to help people break through the barriers that are holding them back from living the healthy, happy lives they were meant to.

 - 2 small avocados, pitted and diced

-- Place chicken in 5-6 quart slow cooker and then sprinkle with salt and pepper.
+- Place chicken in 5- or 6-quart slow cooker and sprinkle with salt and pepper.

-- Spoon into bowls and add desired toppings of avocado.
+- Spoon into bowls and add desired toppings (e.g. avocado).

 I truly hope you enjoy this meal and benefit from it.